 In addition to the Purple.4, the company also offers three other mattress models as well.
 Here’s a video about how they all compare.

-The company’s most affordable bed is the original Purple mattress.
-This model uses two layers of polyurethane foam for its support structure (the new models use coils).
+The company’s most affordable bed is the flagship Purple mattress.
+This model uses two layers of polyurethane foam for its support structure (the newer models use coils).

 Then we have what the company calls its “New Purple mattresses.”
 The first of which is the New Purple 2 mattress.
 This model is very similar to the Purple.4 except it has 2″ less of Hyper-Elastic Polymer on top (we’ll discuss this material in detail in the coming sections).